frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

  <!-- add-breadcrumbs -->
 # Event Streaming

-Event Streaming enables inter site communications.
+Event Streaming enables inter site communications between two ore more sites.

 From version 13, you can **subscribe** to Document Types and **stream** Documents between different sites.